m0r4a/000-Filesystem-Orchestrator/docs/modules_workspace.md

 > [!NOTE]
 > Remember to add any templates you create to the module’s .tf file.
 Otherwise, they will not be used.

+## Known issues with more than one `workspace_master = true`

+- Causes version control to create a new version on the second run, from that point on it remains consistent